 The European Green Deal published by the European Commission in December 2019 pushes Europe to step up its effort to contribute to keeping the global average temperature rise below 1.5°C as the threshold indicated by science to avoid the climate change impacts incompatible with life on the planet.
 It aims to make Europe the first carbon-neutral continent, aiming for no net emissions of greenhouse gases by 2050.
 One of the main goals is to transform the EU into a modern, resource-efficient, and competitive economy.

-The graph below visualizes all the policies, initiatives, and communication activities related to the European Green Deal.
+The graph below visualizes all the policies, initiatives, and communication activities related to the European Green Deal, that matter to the EU cosntruction industry.

 The Green Deal addresses construction as one of the key topics for the green transition since buildings account for 40% of the energy consumed and 36% of energy-related greenhouse gas emissions.